tecamenz/TimelapseVideoCreator/README.md

   Create timelapse from images located in SRC and saves the video to DST

   If SRC contains subfolders, the program recursively scans all subfolders and creates a video per subfolder.
-The folder structure at DSC will be preserved, and the output videos are saved in respectively named folders.
+The folder structure is replicated at DSC and the output videos are saved respectivly.

   If pre-processing via --average is set to True, the DST will contain intermediate (averaged) images along with a output video.